 Nothing herein shall preclude witnesses from appearing at review proceedings by teleconference or other technological means.
 Employees who are not entitled to a review of a u-rating, who timely appeal the decision to terminate their license or certificate, shall have the decision to terminate their licenses or certificates reviewed in accordance with the procedures contained in Chancellor’s Regulation C-31.
 Those procedures shall be deemed to be incorporated herein, and witnesses may also appear by teleconference or by other technological means.

-12.5 Retirement
+12.5.
+Retirement

 Retirement of employees of the City School District shall be in accordance with applicable provisions of laws and rules and regulations pertaining to the retirement system of which such employee is a member.
 An employee of the City School District shall submit to a medical examination by the medical board of the retirement system of which he/she is a member when requested to do so, pursuant to an application of the Chancellor in accordance with applicable law or regulations pertaining to such retirement system after examination by and recommendation of the medical division.
 Neglect, refusal or failure to submit to such medical examination shall be deemed an act of insubordination.